 If you have repeat prescriptions you will be given a computer copy of your medication.
-Please tick items required and post in one of the request boxes either inside or outside the surgery or you can hand into reception.
-Alternatively you may send your request by fax or post; if you enclose a stamped addressed envelope we will post it back to you.
+Please tick items required and post in one of the request boxes either inside or outside the surgery.
+Alternatively you may send your request by post; if you enclose a stamped addressed envelope we will post it back to you.
 Requests for prescriptions will not be taken by telephone.
 Please allow two working days before you collect your prescription.

 Some local pharmacies will order, collect and deliver your prescriptions.
 Contact your local chemist for details.